 And now, Ray has a place that needs some robbing.
 If Maurice can deliver, then this problems go away.up Maurice’s last stretch for theft.
 He knows a place that needs to be relieved of a certain vintage stamp, and if Maurice can do this, his failed test will vanish.
 Maurice asks why Ray can’t just ask for this item back if he needs it, but it’s a complicated matter.
 Ray then hands Maurice an address.

-That evening, Emmitt gets a phone call from Sy, who tells him that someone just arrived at the office.
+That evening, Emmit gets a phone call from Sy, who tells him that someone just arrived at the office.
 He prepares to leave, but luckily, Stella informs him that he’s in his house shoes.
 Never leave your house in your house shoes.

 On the road, Maurice talks on the phone to his therapist about how morgues never go on the top floor of a hospital.
 It’s always in the basement, like its own elevator.
 Maurice, turns out, has real insightful thoughts like this.
 Like does a JC Penney close down just so the President can buy his clothes?
 He tells his parole officer that when Ray was mean to him, it left him feeling down.

 He maintains that he’s not hurting anyone or getting high, but when he’s called out on that, he rolls down his window to toss out his smoke.
-The breeze then takes the slip with Emmitt’s address, so Maurice is forced to stop the car and trudge through the heavy snow to find it.
+The breeze then takes the slip with Emmit’s address, so Maurice is forced to stop the car and trudge through the heavy snow to find it.
 He soon gives up, claiming that he remembers the address anyway.
 Sure.

-Sy and Emmitt maintain that they borrowed a hefty sum, so they figure someone like Varga would want that sum back with interest.
+Sy and Emmit maintain that they borrowed a hefty sum, so they figure someone like Varga would want that sum back with interest.
 Oh, but in Varga’s mind, that money wasn’t a loan.
 More like an investment.
 You can’t confuse singularity with continuity.
 No point in ending something that’s just begun.

-Emmitt and Sy were apparently clear about a short term when they signed the legal documents last year.
+Emmit and Sy were apparently clear about a short term when they signed the legal documents last year.
 And Sy knows this- he’s a lawyer.
 Even though a document is just a piece of paper, it is still legally binding.
-Varga reminds Emmitt that, at his low moment with the real estate business, and after trying all normal channels like banks, he came to Varga’s company for a loan.
+Varga reminds Emmit that, at his low moment with the real estate business, and after trying all normal channels like banks, he came to Varga’s company for a loan.

 Later, Ennis presents a figurine to Nathan for his birthday.
 Also, things are changing in Gloria’s life- there could be a potential absorption of the local precinct into the larger county force.
 Gloria would still be the highest ranking local officer, just not Chief.
 Nathan, meanwhile, is heading away for the weekend to spend time with his his father and his partner, Dale.